Dismissive Avoidant attachment. Very impressive sounding words right there.

 What can I do if my partner has this attachment style?

 - My first question to you – “Are you an anxious attacher?”
 Anxious attachers and Dismissive Attachers are like relationship magnets.
-Anxious Attachers get their suspicions that they’re not worth loving confirmed by Dismissive Attachers.
-Dismissive-Attachers get their suspicions that all partners are clingy confirmed by Anxious Attachers.
+Anxious Attachers suspect they’re not worth loving, as confirmed by Dismissive Attachers.
+Dismissive-Attachers get their suspicions that all partners are clingy, confirmed by Anxious Attachers.
 We’re all drawn to people who confirm what we believe is the truth.
 Eek.

 - Don’t talk in absolutes.
-You know – “You always”, “You never” “Completely”.
+You know – “You always”, “You never”, “Completely”.
 Be incredibly careful of ultimatums.
 If you say, “Everything you’re doing needs to change or it’s over”, you pretty much won’t get what you want from your partner.
 They can’t just change like that.
-You could try something like, “I need you to get some help to change some of the ways you react/act.
+You could try something like, “I need you to get some help to change the ways you react/act”.
 If you don’t, I can’t stay in this relationship because it hurts me too much.”

 I won’t even begin to get into it here – it’s too complex.

-I always say that we all have our “sh$$t” – you just need to find someone who is taking care of their own “S$$t”.
-Also – someone who doesn’t set off all your insecurities and who is open to a truthful conversation about how they might be affecting you.
+I always say we all have our “sh$$t” – you just need to find someone who is taking care of their own “S$$t”.
+Also – someone who doesn’t set off all your insecurities and who is open to a truthful conversation about how they might affect you.

 On that note – I’ll leave it here.

 Too sudden?
-Check out some of the other attachment styles and let me know which ones you identify with.
+Check out the other attachment styles and let me know which ones you identify with.

 You know I love mail – so if you have any questions, contact me.